dinkelk/libadalang_tool_builder/README.md

 # Libadalang Tool Builder

-A little crate that uses Alire to download the libadalang-tools source code and install the tools, ie. `gnatpp` and `gnatmetric` to a desired location.
-You can then remove this repository once the install is complete.
+This little crate uses [Alire](https://alire.ada.dev/) to download the libadalang-tools source code, build, and install tools like `gnatpp` and `gnatmetric` to a desired location.

 ### How to build and install:

+To build:

 ```
 $ alr build --release